Shivansh1498/hornet-graph-flow-test/README.md

 - 🎨 **Dark Mode & Light Mode Support**
 - 📱 **Fully Responsive with Sidebar Toggle**
 - 🖱️ **Draggable Wallet Nodes** for better visualization and interaction
+- 📸 **Capture PNG Screenshots** of the current website state for easy sharing and analysis

 ---